Frequently Asked Questions (FAQs)

 Yes.
 ECA Medical Instruments offers standard configurations of torque and fixed instrument products as well as surgical procedural kits.
 They may be modified as semi-custom units or completely customized to meet customer requirements.
 ECA Medical Instruments offers turnkey engineering to production capabilities following ECA Medical Instruments’ ISO stage book product development process, design for manufacturability and rapid prototyping steps.
 The company assigns a dedicated team to every customer to insure collaborative development and reduce cycle time to get products to market quickly.

-Can these disposable kits be sterilized?
+Can these single-use kits be sterilized?
 What types of sterilization?

 ECA Medical Instruments and procedural kits are EtO or Gamma compatible at 25-40 kGy and sterility assurance level (SAL) of 10-6.

 What is the sterilized shelf-life of a single-procedure instrument?